 Our Coffee and Conversations Class is also meeting remotely by Zoom.
 Contact Keith Earle for more information on this class.

 Coffee and Conversation

 “Coffee & Conversation” is a safe place to talk about God at work in our lives and in the world around us through the text of a book.
 This class is for adults and meets each Sunday from 9:45-10:30 AM in the St. Mark’s Meeting Room upstairs in the Leadership Center between services.
 We offer coffee, tea, cinnamon rolls, a classroom set of Bibles, and the current book we are reading, as well as plenty of friendly folks.
 Visitors are welcome and encouraged to attend as each class stands alone which makes it easy for new people to join the conversation.
 For more information, contact Paul & Peggy Forester at firstname.lastname@example.org.

 What does it mean to be a member of the Episcopal Church?
 What does it mean to join St. George?
-Our New Member Courses are designed to be a simple three-week study that will connect you with others who are new to St. George, possibly new to the Episcopal faith, and answer your questions regarding the faith.
+Our New Member Courses are designed to be a simple meet and conversation time that will connect you with others who are new to St. George, possibly new to the Episcopal faith, and answer your questions regarding the faith.
 These classes are set throughout the year and are a great way to find a deeper connection to life at St. George.
 For more information, contact the church office at firstname.lastname@example.org.